krishikishore/revelation/README.md

 ```
 You will see messages in the terminal for further installation steps which will likely include entering 2 commands.
 - python

+Open the terminal within Visual Studio Code and enter this command:
 ```
 brew install python
 ```
 - cs50

+Open the terminal within Visual Studio Code and enter this command:
 ```
 pip3 install cs50
 ```
 - lib50

+Open the terminal within Visual Studio Code and enter this command:
 ```
 pip3 install lib50
 ```
 - flask

+Open the terminal within Visual Studio Code and enter this command:
 ```
 pip3 install flask
 ```